jingedawang/TutorialLLM/README.md

 The book is hosted on GitBook.
 But the content is located in the `book` folder in this repository in markdown format.
 Welcome any feedback or contribution through issues or pull requests.

+This book is also published as a paid column for 知乎知识会员.
+You can search 王金戈 on 知乎 app and find the book in my homepage.

 ## Code

 ### Run with Google Colab